Communio-Templorum/bylaws/Articles-of-Incorporation.md

 Internal Revenue Code).

 * [ ] Outline basic beliefs of the Corporation
-* [ ] Add mission of the Corporation in the furtherance and protection of the above beleifs
+* [ ] Add mission of the Corporation in the furtherance and protection of the above beliefs

 ## 3. Registered Agent